vexide/website/src/content/docs/rotation-sensor.md

 The V5 rotation sensor is a through-bore [rotary encoder](https://en.wikipedia.org/wiki/Rotary_encoder) that uses the [hall effect](https://en.wikipedia.org/wiki/Hall_effect_sensor) to measure the position, angle, and angular velocity of a rotating shaft passing through it.

 Rotation sensors provide data with more accuracy and higher resolution compared to the integrated encoders in [Motors](/docs/motor), which makes them ideal for measuring rotating mechanisms like lifts, flywheels, and tracking wheels.

-> [!TIP]
-> For more information on the specific features/hardware details of Inertial Sensors, see [VEX's knowledge base page](https://kb.vex.com/hc/en-us/articles/360051368331-Using-the-Rotation-Sensor-with-VEX-V5) and the [Purdue SIGBots Wiki](https://wiki.purduesigbots.com/vex-electronics/vex-sensors/smart-port-sensors/rotation-sensor).

 # Creating a Rotation Sensor